alik604/stockApp/README.md

 # Currently on hold.
 I've achived my goal for this project.
 Ill use it as a tool to quickly view ~50 stock periodically.
 ## if I figure out how to make this multi page, I'll do so and do some brushing up.
-### im too stupid to merge a branch with the master, yes i tried stack overflow (on aug 16th).
+### I still can not merge the aug 13 branch with the master, yes i tried stack overflow (on aug 16th).
 The aug 13 Branch is current.